SolarNetwork/gemini.blueprint/README.md

 mvn -P equinox install
 ```

-### Java 8
+### Java 17

-You might have to build using Java 8.
+You must build using Java 17.
 You can provide a `JAVA_HOME` environment variable that points
 to a suitable Java 8 runtime, for example:

 ```